 Book the “Bimodal service” with Inca Rail

-Note: If you’re hoping to do Machu Picchu as a single day trip from Cusco, it is going to be a LONG day— most people opt to spend one night in Aguas Calientes or even in Ollantaytambo, which is a beautiful spot in the Sacred Valley (compared to Aguas, which is very touristy).
+Note: If you’re hoping to do Machu Picchu as a single day trip from Cusco, it’s possible, but it’s going to be a LONG day— most people opt to spend one night in Aguas Calientes or even in Ollantaytambo, which is a beautiful spot in the Sacred Valley (more so than Aguas, which is very touristy).
 I’d recommend buying your train tickets for the day before your Machu Picchu tickets.